ThomasVan2/Fullstack-Fishing-Application/README.md

 ## Project Overview

-This project is born out of a fascination with the aquatic world and a passion for fishing.
+This project is born out of a fascination with the aquatic world.
 It aims to explore the diversity of fish species, promoting both education and enthusiasm about fishing as a hobby and learning experience.
 By combining personal learning goals with community engagement, this initiative seeks to foster a deeper appreciation and understanding of our aquatic environments.

 ## About the Project